MapleWorld/iChat/WorkInProgress.md

 The decision to choose this project was unanimous.
 We all started the discussion with the same topic in mind.
 Personas
     Administrative users can post bulletins that are visible to all users

     Non-administrative users can also post bulletins, but they are not forced to be visible

     Other users can choose to filter out topics that they are not interested in User stories
     The Consumer
         The Consumer wants to read information about topics that are interesting.
 (High)The Consumer wants to be able to list topics of interest, and automatically be provided with discussion threads which match those topics. (low).
 The Consumer would like to be able to browse topics, and view discussion threads within those topics (high).
 The consumer would like to receive notifications when new topics are available which match his preferences (Low).
 The consumer would like to be able to register an account, and save preferences/subscriptions about discussion topics (high).
 Track whether a user has viewed a thread, highlight it if there are new posts since it was last viewed (low).

-        The Outsider - The Outsider does not want to create an account,  but still wishes to be able to browse public discussions anonymously (low).
+The consumer may also want to browser public discussion anonymously without creating an account (low).

         The Producer
         The Producer wants to write posts online, and  be able to apply attributes to those posts to have them associated with topics (high).
 The Producer wants other users to be able to respond to posts which have been written (medium), and those users should be able to discover them by specifying a topic which the original post has been tagged with (high).
-The producer would like to be notified when replies are received to his posts (low)
+The producer would like to be notified when replies are received to his posts (low).

         The Administrator
         The administrator would like to post administrative bulletins which are automatically highly visible to all users, regardless of which topics they are interested in (medium).
 The administrator enjoys censorship and would like to be able to remove topics that are determined to be inappropriate (medium).
 The administrator would like to be able to create and destroy topics (low) (there will default topics provided).
 The administrator would like to be able to disable and ban accounts (medium).

     The Social One - this user would like to communicate directly with other users in private discussions, one-to-one messaging (low).
 The Social One would also like to maintain a contacts list (low).

 User Stories
 As a Consumer, I would like to create an account and log in.
 As a Consumer, I would like to specify topics that interest me, and see threads that match those topics.